axllent/silverstripe-weblog-wp-import/README.md

 - Interactive importer with options
 - Import of all _published_ blog posts
 - Import categories (if `axllent/silverstripe-weblog-categories` is installed)
-- Image classes re-mapped to default SilverStripe image classes
+- Image classes re-mapped to default Silverstripe image classes
 - Downloads (full-sized) hosted images and re-links (using SS shortcode) them in content
 - Includes YouTube videos created in default WordPress as well as the fusion plugin
 - Option to set the imported blog post image widths